-Body Maps should be used to document and illustrate visible signs of harm and physical injuries.
+This Body Map should be used to document and illustrate visible signs of harm and physical injuries.
 These should be drawn up and sent to the Designated Safeguarding Lead at the same time as completing the record of concern form at appendix 1.
 Even if the injury to the child has a plausible explanation, a completed body map helps track a history or pattern of repeated injuries.
-A copy of the body map should be kept on the child's concern/confidential file.
+A copy of the body map will be kept in the child's child protection file.